0dan0/qr/docs/control/longtimelapse/README.md

 # Very Long Time-lapses with Larger Intervals

-The current time-lapse abilities in the camera are limited to a maximum interval of 60 seconds.
-While this is a good interval for long day into night transitions or a good long night-lapse, the camera has a limited time-lapse length due to the battery.
-Maximum run times of three hours with a 60 second interval, is only 180 frames, or a slightly too short, six seconds of playback.
-Providing external USB power is a great solution, but now the camera isn’t waterproof, limiting the environments where you can run a long time-lapse.
 The Labs' firmware solution allows for longer time-lapses, on the internal battery alone, by powering off the camera between photos (sorry no video mode time-lapse.)

 Example Time-lapses tested:
 * 400 photos over a 24 hour time-lapse.